 - The maximum appointment term for a student intern program is twelve months

-- this appointment term may be extended to up to two years (under UMass Dartmouth’s Honorific Appointments Policy) with permission of the U.S. Department of State
+- this appointment term may be extended to up to two years (under UMass Dartmouth’s Honorific Appointments Policy) with permission of DOS.

-- The maximum appointment for professors and research scholars is five years, but
+- The maximum appointment permitted by DOS for professors and research scholars is five years, but

-- under UMass Dartmouth’s Policy on Honorific Appointments, the maximum appointment term for visiting scholars is only one year, and renewal is not usually allowed.
+- under UMass Dartmouth’s Policy on Honorific Appointments, the maximum appointment term for visiting scholars is one year only, and renewal is not usually allowed.

 - The maximum appointment for short-term scholars is six months, and there is no minimum stay required.